pingel-org/axle/axle/README.md

 1. Iterators like PowerSet and Permuter
 1. Matrices.
 Type-safe, expressive wrapper for [JBLAS](http://jblas.org/) which itself is a wrapper for [LAPACK](http://www.netlib.org/lapack/) -- a very fast matrix library.
 1. Enrichments to Boolean, Set, and List

+In cases where there are widely accepted non-textual representations, code to support these visualizations are planned.
+The first such subject is Graph Theory.

 This project is in a "pre-alpha" state.
 It's still under active development.
 No public jar is maintained.